michaelcallahan/Arduino_Linear_Encoder_example/readme.md

 For this example, we will configure a ROS2 environment with the `micro-ROS` agent and use the `motor_controller` and `arduino_simulator_serial` packages to simulate a closed loop sequence.

-Once these two are working together, we only need to modify the serial port which `micro-ROS` communicates over to target an actual Arduino Uno running the `.ino` sketch above.
+Once these two are working together, we only need to modify the serial port which `micro-ROS` communicates over to target an actual Arduino running the `.ino` sketch above.

 ### Installing `micro-ROS` Agent